PREEMIE Act 2018

 From 2006 until 2014, the nation’s preterm birth rate dropped each year, falling to an historic low in 2014.
 Unfortunately, the rate has begun to increase steadily over the past three years.

 S. 3029/H.R.
-6085, the PREEMIE Reauthorization Act of 2018, will renew our nation’s commitment to address preterm birth by supporting federal research and promoting known interventions and community initiatives.
+6085, the PREEMIE Reauthorization Act of 2018, renews our nation’s commitment to address preterm birth by supporting federal research and promoting known interventions and community initiatives.

 Key Bill Provisions